Grand National 2023 tips: Latest odds, horses to watch plus expert and celebrity picks

 All being well, a maximum field of 40 will set off over the famous course at 5.15pm this afternoon, and it's Ain't That A Shame who has come in for strong support from punters on the eve of the race.

-Available at 14/1 last night, the Henry de Bromhead-trained nine-year-old is now a general 8/1 shot, supplanting both Crach Rambler and Delta Work in the market.
+Available at 14/1 last night, the Henry de Bromhead-trained nine-year-old is now a general 8/1 shot, supplanting both Corach Rambler and Delta Work in the market.

-The Big Breakaway is another that has come in for support and is into as short as 25/1 with some firms having been available at nearly double that this time last week.
+The Big Breakaway is another that has come in for support, but has drifted to 40/1 having been as short as 25/1 with some firms earlier in the week.

 Below, Telegraph Sport offers you a top tip for the big race race as well as the horses that should be on your radar in preparation for the 2023 Grand National at Aintree.
 You can download and print our Grand National sweepstake kit here.